 18. Bartering is customary and strongly encouraged

 You probably won’t find things in shops marked with a price.
 If this is the case, then you’re expected to haggle and haggle HARD.
 This is no time to be a foreign weakling!
-Go in there confident, known what you want to pay for the piece and work your butt off for it.
+Go in there confident, know what you want to pay for the piece and work your butt off for it.
 Just remember, pay a fair price for it.
 There’s no glory in ripping off the locals, this is their source of income!

 19. You should watch at least one sunset on the beach